platformsh/platformsh-docs/src/configuration/app/source-operations.md

 The command has two parameters:

 * `operation` (string): the name of the operation
-* `variables` (optional, object): additional variables (in the style of variables defined in the `.platform.app.yaml`) to inject in the environment of the code operation.
+* `variables` (optional, object): additional variables (in the style of variables defined in the `.platform.app.yaml`) to inject in the environment of the source operation

 When this operation is triggered: